osmhpi/metalfs/README.md

 ### Hardware
  - Set up a working CAPI SNAP build environment using the [metalfs/snap](https://github.com/metalfs/snap) master branch
- - Configure SNAP to use an external HLS action, rooted in `metal_fs/src/metal_fpga`, with SDRAM enabled
+ - Configure SNAP to use an external HLS action, rooted in `metal_fs/src/metal_fpga`, with SDRAM and NVMe enabled
  - Run `make model` / `make image` as usual

 ### Software